michmattera/newline-alebrije/README.md

     1. Logo (Made with canva)
     2. Name of company (Searched based on alebrije in businessnamegenerator)
     3. Navigation links to other pages (On the right side of the page in the same line of the logo and the name of the company)
-- The first three pages are composed by a text-image section.
+    4. The first three pages are composed by a text-image section.
 The image that occupy 2/3 of the width of the page, and a text section that occupy 1/3 of the page.
 The image and text change from right to left from one section to another to give movement to the page.
-- The first 4 pages has a button rapresented by an arrow that point on the right at the bottom of the page, just before the footer that brings the user to the next page without having to scroll up and find the navigation links to go to the next page.
+    5. The first 4 pages has a button rapresented by an arrow that point on the right at the bottom of the page, just before the footer that brings the user to the next page without having to scroll up and find the navigation links to go to the next page.
+    6. A four column section with a main title , that is needed to go to a different page or another section on the same page.
+It can be with images to get the user attention or just with a brief explanation of the specific section.
-- All footer pages are composed by:
+    7. All footer pages are composed by:
-    1. Icons that links to social media (On a non-static line with height of 55px and 100% width, color: ff914d and opacity of 0.9)
+    -  Icons that links to social media
+    -  Non-static line with height of 55px and 100% width with background color: #ff914d and opacity of 0.9

 ### Existing Features
-#### Screen bigger that ...
+#### Screen bigger than ...
 Each page of the website is responsive and easy to navigate.
 Below you will find the deteiled information on the structure and content of the page.
 <dl>
     <dt><a href="index.html" target="_blank" alt="Newline Alebrije Home Page">Home Page</a></dt>
     <dd>
-    The contant of this page are text and images , relating to the different section that will be deteiled in the next pages.
+    The content of this page are text and images , representing in summary the different sections that will be described in the next pages.
 You have different section and links to go to the right page based on the information you will like to acquire.
     <br />
     The homepage is divided in <strong>8</strong> different sections:
       <ol>